1) Circle belts

 14) Cargo pants

-Generally paired with an extremely tight and revealing top.
+Generally paired with an extremely tight top.

 15) Ties slung loosely around the neck, no collar needed

 We know exactly who to thank here, eh Avril Lavigne?